 KK!HR

-Gratuity is due and payable for the continuous service in the firm, it is irrespective of the nature of the service.
-It could be temporary, provisional, probationary, even daily rated or casual or anything else but when there is continuity and there is no REAL BREAK IN SERVICE, the entire length of service is to be reckoned and gratuity paid.
-The law on this point is very clear, there is no escape from paying gratuity for the reported 8 years of continuous service.
+Gratuity is due and payable for continuous service in a firm, irrespective of the nature of the service.
+It could be temporary, provisional, probationary, even daily rated, or casual.
+However, when there is continuity and no real break in service, the entire length of service is to be considered, and gratuity must be paid.
+The law on this point is very clear; there is no escape from paying gratuity for the reported 8 years of continuous service.
 If there is any default (not paid within 30 days of termination of service), gratuity has to be paid with interest.

 From India, Mumbai